koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 > I want the IT systems to be reliable and available, and for the business to be able to depend upon them.
 I want disruptions to normal operations kept to an absolute minimum so that the business can focus on getting Phoenix done.

 ## Chapter 2
-Bill starts investigating the situation and learns the how the financial systems get the data from Ann.
-Ann tells him that it is a pretty fragile process and adds the information that there is a lot of manual modifications are done to the incoming data.
+Bill starts investigating and learns how the financial systems get the data.
+It is a pretty fragile process and there is a lot of manual modifications are done to the incoming data.

-> I wince.
-I don't like finance personnel manually changing payroll data outside the payroll application.
+> I don't like finance personnel manually changing payroll data outside the payroll application.
 It's error-prone and dangerous.

-Bill is surprised to learn that all the salaried employees data are ok but the hourly ones were all zero.
+All the salaried employees data are ok but the hourly ones were all zero.
 He then goes to NOC to find Wes and Patty to find them talking about the SAN, which surprises him.
 He also overhears some engineers talking about _an unsuccessful update to SAN_.

-Bill, Patty and Wes go to Patty 's office to further discuss where Wes informs Bill that payroll system broke when they were doing a SAN firmware upgrade when the payroll failed.
-This makes Brent believe the cause to be data, and suggest a rollback, but the rollback attempt bricks the SAN.
+Three of them further discuss where Wes informs Bill that payroll system broke when they were doing a SAN firmware upgrade.
+As they attempted rollback on the upgrade, SAN gets bricked.
 Now the situation is, SAN does not boot, does not serve data and even the error messages can not be read.

-Brent was actually pulled out from the work he was doing for Sarah, where he was already pulled out from his planned work.
 Bill is hesitant to believe the root cause is SAN being bricked, he claims there would have been more wide-spread outages if it was.
-Wes suggest them to go talk to Brent.
+Wes suggest them to go talk to Brent, the guy who was doing the upgrade.

 #### Chapter Notes
 - There exists an error-prone, dangerous manual data manipulation done by the Operations
 - No one has an idea what else is doing
 - This makes identifying the problems difficult
-- People keep dropping on what they are working on for unplanned work
-  - People end up dropping unplanned work for incidents

 ## Chapter 3
 They walk past NOC to find Brent working in his cubicle, busy on the SAN issue.
 Brent informs them they tried an update to SAN the day before and upon reboot there were some tests failing.
 After aroung 15 minutes they started receiving emails the payroll system was broken, which made Brent link the update failure to payroll system failure.
 Panicking, they try rolling back the update, which ends up bricking SAN and taking several databases down.

-During this discussion, Ann call Bill and informs him that only a single column in the incoming data was corrupt with unidentifiable characters.
+During this discussion, Bill gets informed that only a single column in the incoming data was corrupt with unidentifiable characters.
 Bill argues the cause of this problem does not sound like a SAN failure and asks Brent what else was going on yesterday.

-> “Well, now that you mention it...
+> Well, now that you mention it...
 A developer for the timekeeping application called me yesterday with a strange question about the database table structure.
 I was in the middle of working on that Phoenix test VM, so I gave him a really quick answer so I could get back to work.
-You don't suppose he did something to break the app, do you?”
+You don't suppose he did something to break the app, do you?

 Following this trail, Wes finds it was a developer called Max, who was out for a vacation starting today, who was doing some updates to the time keeping applications database for a project driven by John.

 Patty complains John and his team never follows Patty's procedures.
-John informs them on the phone that they did made an update related to a security law.
-Patty gets furious on John how he does not follow to procedures and causes problems, which they end up cleaning up.
-John replies her that the procedures take too much time and no work would get done had they followed.
+John informs them on the phone that they did made an update related to a security law and tells her that the procedures take too much time and no work would get done had they followed.

-Finally Bill asks John whether they have tested the change before applying it to which he gets the response
+Bill asks John whether they have tested the change before applying it to which he gets the response

 > No, we could not test the change.
 There's no test environment.

 After hanging up, Patty repeats her point

 > We need more process around here and better support from the top, including IT process tooling and training.
 Everyone thinks that the real way to get work done is to just do it.
-That makes my job nearly impossible.

-Bill reinforces this point

-> No one made changes without telling everyone else, and we'd bend over backward to make sure our changes wouldn't screw someone else up.

 Bill also learns from Patty that people are not even using the ticketing system they have to log what changes they make.
 Bill finds this unacceptable and tells Patty to inform every department manager to attend Change Advisory Board meetings starting tomorrow.